Indian Airlines Flight 605: Investigation

-The Indian Ministry of Civil Aviation ordered a full-scale investigation into the crash.
+The Indian Ministry of Civil Aviation ordered an investigation into the crash.
 The Indian AAIB and the Canadian TSB were involved in the investigation.
 On 19 February, investigators visited the crash site and inspected the wreckage of the aircraft.
 They noted that the front part of the aircraft was destroyed during its impact with the embankment.
 A subsequent fire led to the total destruction of the aircraft.

 Initial inspection

 Investigators then inspected the flight controls of Flight 605, viz. the rudder, the ailerons, the trimmable horizontal stabilizer, the flaps and slats, and several other flight controls.
 However, they didn't find any abnormalities on these controls.
 Control failure was ruled out as a possible cause of the crash.
 According to investigators, they also ruled out terrorism as a cause of the crash, as there were no signs of an onboard explosion during the approach and there was no evidence of explosives on board.